webduno/sol22/README.md

-and finally open the solana cli link, and for this, depending on your os for example on windows, just run these 2 commands this basically download the installer and then runs it lets follow the steps we have to open a command prompt console terminal as admin open windows, search cmd, and click here
+and finally open the solana cli link, and for this, depending on your os for example on windows, just run these 2 commands this one basically downloads an executable file and this one is to run that installer so lets follow the steps first we have to open a command prompt console terminal as admin so ill open the windows menu, search cmd, and click here execute as admin

-the copy the first command, go the console again, paste it, and hit enter, wait a moment... perfect now this other command to run the installer we do the same, and done lastly when it says press enter to continue, do that and finally you can test that all worked succesfully by doing this last command solana --version lets clear the terminal first, type solana --version... and as you can see, it shows a valid version lets close this terminal
+then copy the first command, go the console again, paste it, and hit enter, wait a moment... perfect now this other command to run the installer we do the same, copy, paste, and done lastly when it says press enter to continue, do that and finally you can test that all worked succesfully by doing this last command which is this one, so type solana --version... and enter. and as you can see, it shows a valid number lets close this terminal for now

-and for the last requirement, you'll need to download this scripts repository that i wrote, that will call the blockchain to update the name and image of the token you will be creating so it can be shown in the wallets and blockchain explorers so, go to the first github link and click this green button, then download zip over here and extract it when its done
+and for the last requirement,
+you'll need to download this github repository that i wrote, that will call the blockchain to update the name and image of the token you will be creating this is what it will provide the data to be shown in the wallets and blockchain explorers like this so, go to the first github link and click this green button, then download zip over here and extract it when its done

-now that all that is ready, we can go to the commands list and start with the first one npm i, copy it
+now that all that is ready, we can go to the commands list

+## step 2 commands

+at the commands list,
+lets start with the first one
+npm i,

+copy it

-then lets open a new command terminal inside the sol22  folder you downloaded and extracted previously from the github link like this, right click, open terminal then paste the command, press enter and wait once you see "found 0 vulnerabilities" its done
+then lets open a new command terminal inside the sol22  folder you downloaded and extracted previously from the github link like this, open folder, right click, open terminal then paste the command, press enter and wait once you see "found 0 vulnerabilities" its done

-continuing with the seccond command, lets clear the terminal with clear and enter node secretgen.js PRIVATE_KEY
+continuing with the seccond command, lets clear the terminal first with clear and enter

+and check the second comand,
+node secretgen.js PRIVATE_KEY
-this will generate a file called keypair.json file using the private key of your phantom wallet
+what this will do, is generate a file called keypair.json based on the private key of your phantom wallet

-first copy and paste the command in the terminal

-but you have to edit it before pressing enter, you need to add your actual private key
+first copy and paste the command in the terminal but you have to edit it before pressing enter, you need to add your actual private key

 so go to your phantom wallet, profile, settings account management, select the one you want,